ohsnyt/ha-grist/DEVELOPER_NOTES.md

 ### Bronze

-**action-setup**: Done.
+**action-setup**: n/a.
 This integration does not expose anyuser-triggerable actions; all actions are handled internally based onconfiguration options.

 **brands**: *todo*

 **common-modules**: Done.
-I have functions that are similar to thebuild-in functions, but provide error checking and default values.
-Theprevents the need to duplicate error checking when those functions areused in different places in my code.
-For example, I have a helperfunction called get_state which returns the state of an entity (asopposed to the entity with the associated state, attributes, etc.).
-Ifthe entity is not present or fails in some way, this helper functionmanages those error conditions.
+I have functions that are similar to the build-in functions, but provide error checking and default values.
+This prevents the need to duplicate error checking when those functions areused in different places in my code.
+For example, I have a helper function called get_state which returns the state of an entity (asopposed to the entity with the associated state, attributes, etc.).
+If the entity is not present or fails in some way, this helper function manages those error conditions.

 **config-flow**: Done.
 Options are set through a series of formsdesigned to make setup as easy as possible (given the limitations onHome Assistant forms).

 **config-flow-test-coverage**: *todo* (having trouble getting pytestto run in my docker instance.
 Will have to try again with a newinstance.)

 **dependency-transparency**: Done.
-This integration is dependant uponthe home assistant statistics recorder as well as MQTT integration.
-Itfurther depends upon Solar Assistant, an external hardware/softwaresystem to supply sensor information necessary for this integration.Also required is one of three other integrations to supply solarforcast information**: Solcast, Meteo or Forecast.Solar.
-See thedocumentation for details.
+This integration is dependant upon the home assistant statistics recorder as well as MQTT integration.
+It further depends upon Solar Assistant, an external hardware/softwaresystem to supply sensor information necessary for this integration.
+Also required is one of three other integrations to supply solarforcast information**: Solcast, Meteo or Forecast.Solar.
+See the documentation for details.

-**docs-actions**: Done.
-This integration does not expose anyuser-triggerable actions; all actions are handled internally based onconfiguration options.
+**docs-actions**: n/a.
+This integration does not expose any user-triggerable actions; all actions are handled internally based on configuration options.

 **docs-high-level-description**: Done.